 For example, someone who has spent many years working as a PA within an office setting will have developed many skills that are considered to be part of a qualification in business administration.
 Previous work experience in a garage may have provided someone with competencies that are relevant to a qualification in mechanics.
 In some cases, previous work, voluntary and learning experiences may not be sufficient to provide an individual will a full recognition of prior learning.
 However, the competencies he or she has gained can be used as credit towards units of competency and may reduce the amount of time or the number of modules a student is required to complete a qualification.

 Candidates often commence courses and modules with existing knowledge, skills, and experience that are relevant to their field of study.
 These attributes may have been gained in educational or practical settings (paid or voluntary) both in Australia or overseas.
 Recognising a candidates’ prior learning involves giving them credit towards a vocational qualification for the formal and informal learning experiences they have previously completed.
 For example, if you have previously worked in an office, you may have gained some skills that can be used as credit toward a business administration qualification.
-Likewise, if you have spent time helping out at a tuition centre for underpriviledged children, you may have some experience that is relevance to a teaching certification.
+Likewise, if you have spent time helping out at a tuition centre for underprivileged children, you may have some experience that is relevance to a teaching certification.

-Essentially, RPL may mean that you do not have to complete all the modules, maybe none of them, in a given course of study to attain the full qualification.
+Essentially a recognition of prior learning may mean that you do not have to complete all the modules, maybe none of them, in a given course of study to attain the full qualification.

 RPL is important in many ways:

-Before commencing the RPL process, you may find it useful to complete our free skill assessment.
+Before commencing the process, you may find it useful to complete our free skill assessment.
 This will guide you as to which of the courses that are currently available are aligned with your existing skills and experience.

-During the RPL process, an RPL assessor will compare your skills with the industry standards for the course of study or qualification you are interested in completing or will match them against the qualifications that are currently available.
+During the process, an assessor will compare your skills with the industry standards for the course of study or qualification you are interested in completing or will match them against the qualifications that are currently available.

-Anyone who has previous knowledge, experience, or skills that are relevant to the course of study that they want to complete can apply for RPL, regardless of whether your training or experience was in Australia or abroad.
+Anyone who has previous knowledge, experience, or skills that are relevant to the course of study that they want to complete can apply for this process regardless of whether your training or experience was in Australia or abroad.
 To be successful, you need to be able to provide evidence of the skills and knowledge you have gained.